sveltejs/eslint-plugin-svelte/docs/rules/valid-compile.md

 ### Using `svelte.config.js`

-If you want to suppress messages using [`onwarn` like `vite-plugin-svelte`](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#onwarn), Use `eslint.config.js` and specify the information in `svelte.config.js` in your parser configuration.
+If you want to suppress messages using `warningFilter` or `onwarn` like [`vite-plugin-svelte`](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#onwarn), Use `eslint.config.js` and specify the information in `svelte.config.js` in your parser configuration.

 ```js
 import svelteConfig from './svelte.config.js';